 Honorary President: Karen O’Rawe

-Karen is an Arts Manager by day working for organisations such as Belfast International Arts Festival, Audiences NI and Belfast Children’s Festival.
+Karen is an Arts Manager by day working for organisations such as Belfast International Arts Festival, NI Opera, Audiences NI and Belfast Children’s Festival.

 Her interest in World War One stems from seeing her Great Great Uncle Thomas Robinson’s medals which were hidden in a drawer in her childhood home and wanting to know more.
 Since then Karen has found 24 relatives in her extended family who saw service in the First World War.
 Karen brings to the group a passion for all things digital, 10 years experience of direct and online research, transcription skills and a little black book of contacts.
 She believes in the importance of community engagement and aims to keep family and individuals at the centre of her work.